 Locals love to hang out in this coffee place in the early morning hours, breakfast options are simple and include coffee, fresh juice, croissant and other pastries, savory pies, and tea.
 However, the atmosphere is lively and friendly… and believe me, you might not want to leave!

-The place is in the heart of the old town, only steps from the legendary Rimondi Fountain, and perfect to sit and people-watch for hours.
-Cafe Galero is also the place where I often go each February to celebrate Carnival!
+The place is in the heart of the old town, only steps from the legendary Rimondi Fountain, and perfect for sitting and people-watching for hours.
+I also often go to Cafe Galero each February to celebrate Carnival!

 Location: 4, Dimitrakaki Street, Rethymnon – website.

-Looking for a place to grab some pastries and head to the beach, then look no further this is where to go in Rethymnonon for breakfast on the go.
+Look no further if you are looking for a place to grab some pastries and head to the beach.
+This is where to go in Rethymnonon for breakfast on the go.

 Of course, you can also sit and enjoy your coffee with a top selection of pastries and other baked delicacies that, chances are, have just been taken out of the oven!

 Their must-try?
 Bougatsa, of course!
-Made respecting the authentic Macedonian style and truly delicious!
+Made in the authentic Macedonian style, it is truly delicious!

 Meli Melo